misterorion/misterorion.com/content/posts/lambda-update-ami.md

 tags: ["AWS"]
 ---

-Do you use launch templates and auto-scaling?
+Are you sick and tired of updating your AWS auto-scaling groups manually?
 This post may be for you.

 AWS frequently updates the Amazon Machine Image (AMI) for Elastic Container Service (ECS).
 The updates usually contain a newer version of the ECS agent as well as kernel updates, security updates, and other miscellaneous fixes.
 I love patches, but I don't like patching.
 Eventually, I got tired of clicking around in the console to update my Auto-Scaling Group (ASG) Launch Templates with the new AMI image ID.